evanjd/python-logi-circle/README.md

   - Added rudimentary feature detection, exposed via `supported_features` and `supports_feature` methods and derived from model type.
 - 0.1.4
   - Fixed missing `last_activity_time` sensor on 2nd gen wired cameras.
+- 0.1.5
+  - Added `get_livestream_image` and `record_livestream` methods to camera object, allowing snapshots (images) and videos of a specified length to be recorded from the camera's livestream (both requiring ffmpeg)

 ## Meta